 When using positive reinforcement, make sure that you only reward your dog when they do things correctly and not when they are doing something wrong.
 It is also essential to put the collar on the right parts of their body so that they know what to focus on.

-You have to make sure that you pay attention to other signs, such as wanting attention or riding with you after you go for a walk, to prevent unwanted behavior later in life.
+As a pet parent you have to make sure that you pay attention to other signs, such as wanting attention or riding with you after you go for a walk, to prevent unwanted behavior later in life.

-The session length plays an important role when is a dog old enough for a shock collar.
-It is vital that you only spend around 15 minutes training your dog during each session in order to prevent your pet from getting bored or tired.
+The training session length plays an important role when is a dog old enough for a shock collar.
+It is vital that you only spend around 15 minutes of training time your dog during each session in order to prevent your pet from getting bored or tired.
 In this manner, you will ensure that they will not tune you out while trying to train them and start thinking about other things.